Silverfang180/Facelogix/README.md

    - Supports registration → login → logout workflow.

 ## 🤝 Contributing
-This project is a work in progress, and we'd love for you to join us!
-Whether you want to fix a bug, improve the anti-spoofing, or add a new feature, feel free to open an issue or submit a pull request.
+This project is a work in progress, whether you want to fix a bug, improve the anti-spoofing, or add a new feature, feel free to open an issue or submit a pull request.
 Every contribution helps make this a better and more secure system.